 - BackupScheduleStartDate: Start date when the backup schedule needs to start

 - BackupScheduleStartTime: Start time of the backup schedule.
-Maybe the backups only take place a certain time periods of the day.
+Maybe the backups only take place at a certain time of the day.

 - BackupScheduleEndTime: End time of the backup schedule.
-Maybe the backups only take place a certain time period of the day.
+Maybe the backups only take place at a certain time of the day.